• Home

 Although there continues to be a shortage of speech pathologists and an even more acute shortage of bilingual SLPs, it’s important to really see where the vacancies are.
 When I was considering speech pathology as a career, I went on two informational interviews.
 One was in a private clinic and the other was in out patient pediatric rehab.
 I really enjoyed what I saw and learned a lot about those settings.
 But even when applying to grad school, I didn’t even know that speech paths worked in school settings.

 I wish I had visited a school and shadowed a school-based speech path for a day.
-I never did that, but weirdly I’ve spent eight years as a school-based professional and no time at all in a private clinic or pediatric rehab.
-I think knowing about the school-based options up front would have been beneficial in helping me focus on the final goal as I went through the program.
+I never did that, but I really wish I had.
+Weirdly I’ve spent eight years as a school-based professional and no time at all in a private clinic or pediatric rehab.
+Knowing about the school-based options up front would have been beneficial.
 Instead, I muddled through not being fully informed.

 3) Going on a vacation over breaks